0xzhouchenyu/0xzhouchenyu.github.io/_pages/about.md

 I am deeply passionate about the intersection of technology and finance, and firmly believe that technology-driven finance will revolutionize the financial industry. **Specifically, my research interests center on the application of blockchain, AI, and machine learning in finance.**

-> Recent Speical Focus:
+🚩 Recent Speical Focus:
-> - Large-Scale Graph Neural Network Learning and Applications
+- Large-Scale Graph Neural Network Learning and Applications
-> - Time Series Forecasting for Financial Markets
+- Time Series Forecasting for Financial Markets
-> - Security and Performance Analysis of DeFi / Layer2
+- Security and Performance Analysis of DeFi / Blockchain Layer 2

 I possess strong programming skills and take pleasure in coding.
 I am a gold medalist in the Asian regional contest of the [International Collegiate Programming Contest](https://icpc.global/)(ACM-ICPC), the world's most prestigious collegiate programming contest.
 I am proficient in Python and C/C++ and have gained experience working with R, Matlab, Java, Golang, and JavaScript.